ryanwilsond/belte/docs/Principles.md

 ## Consistency

 A big issue with many languages is consistency in how different objects are treated.
 For example, int C# depending on what the object is, it will either be passed by value or by reference as a default.
-This is an issue, because it forces the developer to know which objects are passed by value by default, versus by reference by default.
+This is an issue because it forces the developer to know which objects are passed by value by default, versus by reference by default.
 This is a small thing, but no matter the object (including C primitive objects like `int`) they will be passed by value.
 You can then specify that it is a reference.